 Auditions have been held for the 2016-2017 season.
-Goosebumps the Musical: Phantom of the Auditorium has been cast and we will continue callbacks for the rest of our season's productions throughout the summer.
+Goosebumps the Musical: Phantom of the Auditorium and Fly Guy: The Musical have been cast and we will continue callbacks for the rest of our season's productions throughout the summer.
 Thank you for your interest!

 Click here for a breakdown of the roles available this season.